Montmartre Funicular: System specifications

+Fares

+A Métro-Train-RER Ticket costs €2.55 for adults and €1.30 for children ages 4-10.
+The fare is valid for Métro, Transilien, RER and Funicular journeys, up to 120 minutes, including all connections inside the network and some connections outside the network.
+The fare is not valid for journeys to and from the airports.
+The fare can be validated with a Navigo Easy Travel Card, or a Navigo on Smartphone.

 Finance

 The RATP finances the line's operation (maintenance, infrastructure and cost of personnel).
 Fares are set by political decisions which do not cover the true cost of transportation.
 The loss is made good by the controlling authority, the Syndicat des transports d'Île-de-France (STIF), which since 2005 has been under the control of the Conseil régional d'Île-de-France ("Île-de-France Regional Council") and composed of local representatives.
 It defines the general conditions of operation and the duration and frequency of services.
 Losses are made good by an annual block grant to regional transport operators funded by the versement transport ("Transport payment"), a tax raised on companies with more than nine employees.
 Public bodies also contribute.